CourtHive/tods-competition-factory/documentation/docs/governors/tie-format-governor.md

 2. **MIXED Events:**
    - Cannot contain MIXED singles collections (only MIXED doubles)
-   - Cannot contain { gender: ANY } collections
+   - Cannot contain collections with `gender: ANY`
    - Can contain MALE, FEMALE, and MIXED doubles collections

 3. **ANY Gender Events:**